twks-cohort/nine-lab-platform-eks-base/README.md

 **IMPORTANT: When creating a new cluster**

-We are using the IRSA created below for permissions.
+We are using the IRSA permissions.
 However, we have to deploy with the policy attached FIRST (when creating a fresh cluster) and then turn this off after the cluster/node group is created.
 Without this initial policy, the VPC CNI fails to assign IPs and nodes cannot join the cluster.
+This is docoumented in the current version of the eks terraform moduile.
+Hopefully this can be corrected in a future release.

 See the comments around line 75 in `main.tf`